Ayush-kaithwas/SPACE-INVADERS/README.md

         pip3 install pygame

 * Extract the Zip file in C-drive
-* Open cmd and type "cd" then give the path of the "space_invaders-2.py" file inside folder("SPACE-INVADERS-2")
+* Open cmd and type "cd" then give the path of the "space_invaders-2.py" file inside folder("SPACE-INVADERS")
 * Then type -> "python space_invaders-2.py"
 * This will run the game , enjoy😄!!!